Skip to main content

 Common Orthopedic Surgeons Procedures

-What each one involves, what it costs, and how to find a doctor near you
+What each one involves, what it costs, and how to find a doctor near me

 ACL ReconstructionWhat ACL reconstruction is, what it costs, how long recovery takes, and how to find the right knee surgeon near you.ArthroscopyA plain-language guide to keyhole joint surgery.
 What it is, what it costs, how recovery works, and when a surgeon really recommends it.Bone GraftsA plain answer to what a bone graft is, when you need one, what it costs in real dollars, and how to find a surgeon who does them.BunionectomyClear answers on bunion surgery: what it fixes, the types, real recovery times, what it costs, and how to find a foot surgeon near you.Carpal Tunnel ReleaseWhat carpal tunnel release surgery is, when you actually need it, what it costs, and how long recovery takes.Chest Wall SurgeryThis page explains what chest wall surgery treats, how surgeons do it, what recovery looks like, and what it actually costs in US dollars.Hand SurgeryWhat hand surgery treats, how the operation works, what recovery looks like, and what you will pay with or without insurance.Hip ReplacementWhat a hip replacement does, when you actually need one, what it costs with insurance or cash, and how to find a surgeon near you.Joint AspirationWhat a joint tap is, how it feels, what it costs, and how to find the right doctor for it.Joint InjectionWhat a joint injection is, what it costs, how it feels, how long relief lasts, and when it is the right call for your knee, hip, shoulder, or other joint.Joint ReplacementWhat joint replacement is, when you actually need it, what it costs with and without insurance, and how to find a surgeon who does many of them.Knee ReplacementThis page explains what a knee replacement is, what it costs, how long recovery takes, and how to know when you actually need one.LaminectomyWhat a laminectomy is, when it makes sense, what it costs, and how to find a surgeon you trust.
 Plain answers, real dollar ranges, no sales pitch.MeniscectomyThis page explains what a meniscectomy is, when you need one, what it costs in real dollars, and how long recovery takes.Meniscus RepairWhat meniscus repair is, whether a tear can heal on its own, what it costs, and how long recovery really takes.MicrodiscectomyWhat microdiscectomy is, what it costs, how long recovery takes, and the warning signs that mean you should not wait.PRP InjectionA plain answer to what a PRP injection is, what it costs, what it can treat, and when it is worth trying for joint and tendon pain.Rotator Cuff RepairWhat rotator cuff repair surgery involves, how long recovery takes, what can go wrong, and what you will actually pay.Rotator Cuff SurgeryWhat rotator cuff surgery actually fixes, what it costs, how long recovery takes, and how to tell if you need it yet.Spinal FusionWhat spinal fusion is, who actually needs it, what it costs in real dollars, and how to find a qualified spine surgeon near you.TMJ SurgeryTMJ surgery treats jaw joint pain and locking when other care has failed.
 This page explains the types, what happens, recovery, real costs, and when surgery is truly needed.Tommy John SurgeryWhat Tommy John surgery fixes, what it costs in real dollars, and how long it takes to throw again.
 Plain answers, no clinic sales pitch.Trigger Finger ReleaseWhat trigger finger surgery costs, how it works, the anesthesia, recovery time, and how to find a hand surgeon near you.VertebroplastyA plain-language guide to vertebroplasty: what it fixes, how the bone cement injection works, what it costs, and when a spine fracture actually needs it.